-For admission to the module ALDE122 / ALDA122, a student must first pass ALDE111 / ALDA111.
-In all other cases students have immediate access to ALDE112 [Semester 1] or ALDE122 [Semester 2] / ALDA112 [Semester 1] or ALDA122 [Semester 2].
+For admission to the module ALDE122 / ALDA122, a student required to take ALDE111 / ALDA111, must first pass this module.
+In all other cases students have immediate access to ALDE122 [Semester 2] / ALDA112 [Semester 1] or ALDA122 [Semester 2].

-A final mark of at least 40% in ALDE111 / ALDA111 only grants students conditional entry to ALDE122 or ALDA122.
-Students who were allowed to continue with ALDE122 / ALDA122 and who passed the examination in this module, may have the result for ALDE111 / ALDA111 condoned to a pass by the entity concerned with Academic Literacy.
+Students who did not pass the module ALDE111 / ALDA111, but were conditionally allowed to take ALDE122 / ALDA122 and passed the module, may have their result for ALDE111/ ALDA111 condoned to a pass by the entity concerned with Academic Literacy.

-The module ALDE 112 or ALDE122 / ALDA112 or ALDA122 comprises three compulsory components: an Academic Literacy component, a Computer and Information Literacy component and a Reading component.
-For the academic literacy component class attendance of two periods per week is compulsory.
-Computer and Information Literacy requires that students learn autonomously, but they will have access to contact sessions if they wish to make use of it.
-Students are also required to attend a number of sessions in the Reading laboratory as part of the reading component..
-Depending on a student's reading speed and comprehension, he/she could be compelled to attend more sessions.
-A student must pass all three components to pass the module.
+The module ALDE122 / ALDA112 or ALDA122 comprises two compulsory components: an Academic Literacy component and a Computer and Information Literacy component.
+For the academic literacy component, class attendance of two periods per week is compulsory.
+Computer and Information Literacy requires that students learn autonomously, but they will have access to contact sessions if they wish to make use of them.
+A student must pass both components to pass the module.

 A system of continuous assessment is followed.
 The final module mark is calculated as follows: Exam mark = 40% and Participation mark = 60%.
-For admission to the exam in ALDE 112 or ALDE122 / ALDA112 or ALDA122, a participation mark of 40% is required.
+For admission to the exam in ALDE122 / ALDA112 / ALDA122, a participation mark of 40% is required.

 The exam consists of two papers, viz.
 Academic Literacy and Computer and Information Literacy.
 The subminimum required to pass the Academic Literacy component, is 40%.
 The subminimum required to pass the Computer and Information Literacy component, is 50%.
 These components are dealt with in a ratio of 80:20 when calculating the final mark (80% for the academic literacy and 20% for the computer and information literacy component).
-For the Reading component, a code for sufficient or insufficient is issued.